myesterylabs/subnet-server/readme.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ### Acknowledgments
-Thanks to everyone who has contributed to developing ilc-cli.
+Thanks to everyone who has contributed to developing ipc-cli.
 Inspired by the needs of network administrators and automation enthusiasts.